tale-toul/privOCP4x/README.md

 ## Introduction

-Create a VPC on AWS and deploy an OCP 4.3 cluster in it, this cluster is not directly accessible from the Internet, the connections from the cluster to the Internet can be configured via NAT gateways or via a proxy server running in a bastion host.
+Create a VPC on AWS and deploy a private  OCP 4 cluster on it.
+The cluster bein private is not directly accessible from the Internet, application and API load balancers are created in the private subnets, the connections from the cluster to the Internet can be configured via NAT gateways or via a proxy server running in a bastion host.

 [Reference documentation](https://docs.openshift.com/container-platform/4.3/installing/installing_aws/installing-aws-private.html#installing-aws-private)